 Winner, the Margaret Laurence Award for Fiction, 2022

 Published by Five Star Publishing of Waterville, Maine.

-I’m looking for a publisher for this Western with fantasy elements, set in Gilded Age New York, post-Civil War Appalachia and the Black Hills of the Dakota Territory.
+The novel is a Western with a twist, set in Gilded Age New York, post-Civil War Appalachia and the Black Hills of the Dakota Territory.

-I’ve described it, somewhat facetiously, as “Gangs of New York meets Deadwood meets Young X-Men.”
-It focuses on three youths with uncanny abilities who converge on Deadwood in 1877.
-The issues of the day — the end of Reconstruction, the economic depression of the 1870s, the slow rise of the union movement, the Robber Barons, rapid immigration, the beginnings of mass culture — shape the characters and the story.
+Prodigies focuses on three youths with uncanny abilities who converge on Deadwood in the late 1870s.
+The issues of the day — the collapse of Reconstruction, the economic depression of the 1870s, the slow rise of the union movement, the growing power of the Robber Barons, rapid immigration, the beginnings of mass culture — shape the characters and the story.

-I researched settings for the novel during trips to New York and the Dakotas.
+I researched settings for the novel by walking the streets of Lower Manhattan and Deadwood and driving backroads in the Dakotas.

 Dadolescence (Turnstone Press, 2011)

 In 2011, Turnstone Press, a Winnipeg-based publisher of fiction and poetry since 1976, published my novel, Dadolescence.

 Dadolescence is a comic novel about a stay-at-home father coming to terms with what it means to be a man in modern suburbia.
 It grew out of a play I wrote and performed in (with my son Sam) at the 2007 Winnipeg Fringe Festival.